OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Configure_test_questions.md

 ## Tab Choice

 In the first tab called "Choice" or the respective question type name, the actual question and the alternative answers are entered.
 Depending on the question type, more setup options are available.
 For example, you may define whether the answers will be displayed randomly.
 Furthermore, you can change formatting and other settings.
-For the question types Single and Multiple Choice, as well as Kprim, the tabs question type and Feedback contain three formatting options:
+For the question types Single and Multiple Choice, as well as KPrim, the tabs question type and Feedback contain three formatting options:

 ![Three formats for text](assets/three_formats.jpg){ class="shadow" }

 By default "One line" is chosen, which is for answers using only one line and no further formatting is necessary.
 Use the option "Multi-line" if answers consist of two or more lines and no further formatting is necessary.
-Use "Formatted" if the answer consists of images, videos, links, mathematic formulas or any other formatting which can be created in the html-editor of OpenOlat.
+Use "Formatted" if the answer consists of images, videos, links, mathematic formulas or any other formatting which can be created in the html editor of OpenOlat.

 ![Editor to format text](assets/formatted_editor.jpg){ class="shadow lightbox" }